Minnesota Orchestra: History

-Emil Oberhoffer founded the orchestra as the Minneapolis Symphony Orchestra in 1903, and it gave its first performance on November 5 of that year in Minneapolis's Exposition Building.
+The eighth major orchestra established in the United States, the Minnesota Orchestra was founded by Emil Oberhoffer as the Minneapolis Symphony Orchestra in 1903.
+It gave its first performance on November 5, 1903, in Minneapolis's Exposition Building.
+In 1911, it began a series of children's concerts under the sponsorship of the Young People's Symphony Concert Association (YPSCA), which continues to this day.
+Early in the 1920s, the orchestra was one of the first to be heard on recordings and on the radio, playing a nationally broadcast concert with guest conductor Bruno Walter in 1923.
 In 1968, the orchestra changed its name to the Minnesota Orchestra.
-It makes its home in downtown Minneapolis at Orchestra Hall, which was built for the ensemble in 1974.
+It makes its home in downtown Minneapolis's Orchestra Hall, which was built for the ensemble in 1974.
 The orchestra's previous hall, starting in 1929, was Northrop Memorial Auditorium on the University of Minnesota's Minneapolis campus.

 Financial concerns

-In 2007 the Minnesota Orchestra's assets began declining, a trend exacerbated by the financial crisis of 2007–2008.
+In 2007, the Minnesota Orchestra's assets began declining, a trend exacerbated by the 2008 financial crisis.
 In August 2008, the Minnesota Orchestra Association's invested assets totaled $168.5 million, 13% less than the $192.4 million the Association had projected in its 2007 Strategic Plan.
 In fiscal year 2009, the Minnesota Orchestra's board "sold $28.7 million in securities at a nearly $14 million loss".

 During 2009 and 2010, the orchestra's board reported a balanced budget and drew on its endowment to cover operational deficits.
 At the time, it was trying to secure $16 million in state bonding for renovations of Orchestra Hall and Peavey Plaza.
 The orchestra posted operational deficits of $2.9 million in 2011 and $6 million in 2012.